 That is the truth that has emerged of its plans for business rates, first in a discussion paper in October, followed by draft legislation last week and today in an opinion piece in The Grocer by Treasury minister James Murray.

-Labour’s plan is to introduce permanently higher business rates for those occupying the most valuable 1% of properties to pay for a lower rate for their smaller competitors.
-According to its discussion paper, the higher rate will be payable by those occupying properties with a rateable value over £500,000.
+Labour’s plan is to introduce higher business rates for the most valuable 1% of properties to pay for a discount for smaller properties in retail, hospitality and leisure.
+The higher rate will be payable for properties with a rateable value of £500,000 or more.

 Murray maintains the move - due to start in 2026 - will “help make sure online giants pay a fairer share” while adding the higher rate will also capture “other out-of-town businesses that draw footfall away from high streets”.